Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after repeats and in all other situations.
 This brings up the index's usage and gets backspace off the pinky.

 #### *Right Half:*
-The right half was arranged for as many reasonable inrolls as possible, while also accounting for finger strength.
+The right half is arranged for as many reasonable inrolls as possible, while also accounting for finger strength.

 I mostly ignored SFBs because I was going to fix them with magic anyway.

 b d l c p